zeinnicholas/community-guidelines/templates/editor-v4-bug-report-form-template-01.md

 - 🕵️ **Test with only Elementor, Elementor Pro, and the Hello Theme active.** <br>Temporarily disable all other plugins and themes.
 This step helps confirm that the issue is not being caused by a 3rd-party conflict. <br>👉 Reference: **[Troubleshooting the Editor](https://elemn.to/help-troubleshooting)**

-- 💾 **Copy & Paste your complete Elementor System Info.** <br>This is not optional and helps us better reproduce and understand your issue.
+- 💾 **Copy and paste your complete Elementor System Info.** <br>This is not optional and helps us better reproduce and understand your issue.
 Reports without the full Elementor System Info will be closed. <br>👉 Learn how to copy it here: **[Share system information with Elementor](https://elemn.to/help-system-info)**

 - 🪪 **If you’re a 3rd-party developer**, please introduce yourself. <br>Include your name, company, product name, and a way for us to contact you (such as an email address) if needed. <br>This helps us collaborate more effectively.